Bobby Rowand: Farming career

 After his rugby union career finished, he went back to his family farm at Candrens near Paisley.
 His family had farmed there for over 300 years.

 Family

 He was the son of John Rowand (1860-1936) and Mary Gardner (1866-1943).
 John Rowand was a farmer at Candrens and a director of the Renfrewshire Agricultural Society.

-Bobby Rowand married Margaret Laird in Rosebank Church, Cambuslang on 21 November 1934.
+Bobby Rowand married Margaret Laird in Rosebank Church, Cambuslang, on 21 November 1934.
 Jimmie Ireland was his best man.

-Bobby and Margaret had 2 sons John and Rab, and a daughter Liz.
+Bobby and Margaret had 2 sons, John and Rab, and a daughter, Liz.

 Death

-He died in the Victoria Infirmary in Glasgow on 23 February 1974.
+He died at the Victoria Infirmary in Glasgow on 23 February 1974.
 The service was in Paisley Abbey, and his body was taken to Woodside Crematorium.